-Legal identity will be verified for all applicants at the time of eligibility determination and in cases where the CHA has reason to doubt the identity of a person representing him or herself to be a tenant.
+Legal identity will be verified for all applicants at the time of eligibility determination and in cases where the CHA has reason to doubt the identity of a person representing themselves to be a tenant or a member of a tenant family.

 7-II.B.
-SOCIAL SECURITY NUMBERS [24 CFR 5.216 and Notice PIH 2018-24]
+SOCIAL SECURITY NUMBERS [24 CFR 5.216 and Notice PIH 2023-27]

-The family must provide documentation of a valid social security number (SSN) for each member of the household, with the exception of individuals who do not contend eligible immigration status.
+The family must provide documentation of a valid Social Security number (SSN) for each member of the household, with the exception of individuals who do not contend eligible immigration status.
 Exemptions also include, existing residents who were at least 62 years of age as of January 31, 2010, and had not previously disclosed an SSN.